 - COME UP WITH AN EXCITING SUBJECT LINE

-Also, another thing you should consider is to know the reason why people gave you their email address in the first place.
+Also, another thing you should consider is knowing the reason why people gave you their email addresses in the first place.
 Clarify if it was for promotions or information, and get to know what they want exactly.
 Are they looking out for discounts and bundle deals?
 Or what they want is resources on how to get the best result from the products they buy from you?
 These are things you should be clear about.

 - FOCUS SPECIFICALLY ON THE DESIGN